danh21/CSharp_AppLauncher/README.md

     - AppLauncher/AppLauncher.sln: solution of project, to open the project
     - AppLauncher/bin/Debug/AppLauncher.exe: executable application
     - demo: interface of application

+# Version
+    - Version 1.0: use text box to display file, use button to open file.
+    - Version 2.0: use list view (details) to display files, double-click to open file.

 # Reference
     https://www.udemy.com/course/learn-c-sharp-programming-in-ten-easy-steps/